If your team is still spending two hours reviewing a standard commercial agreement, the problem is not the contract. It is the process.

 Overview

-LegalOn specializes in AI-powered contract review, with a focus on compliance and risk mitigation through playbook enforcement.
+LegalOn specialises in AI-powered contract review with a focus on compliance and risk mitigation through playbook enforcement.
+It is well regarded for teams that prioritise consistent compliance checking during both drafting and initial review.

 Key Features